Effective algebraic integration in bounded genus: Foliations with rational first integrals

 The change of variable $y(z) = -d \log w(z)$ associates a Riccati equation/foliation to any second order differential equation.
 In this new coordinate the family of foliations induced by Gauss hypergeometric equation can be written as

 If $\varphi(z)$ is an arbitrary solution of Gauss hypergeometric equation then $y = - d\log \varphi(z)$ is a solution of the corresponding Riccati equation.
-If we choose $c \in \mathbb Q - \mathbb Z$, $a \in \mathbb Z_{<0}$, and $b = c - 1 + \beta$ where $\beta \in \mathbb Z_{<0}$ then it is clear from the explicit form of the solutions that all leaves of the foliation corresponding to this choice of parameters are algebraic.
+If we choose $c \in \mathbb Q - \mathbb Z$, $a \in \mathbb Z_{<0}$, and $b = c - 1 + \beta$ where $\beta \in \mathbb Z_{<0}$ then it is clear from the explicit form of the solutions that all the leaves of the foliation corresponding to this choice of parameters are algebraic.
 It follows that the set of foliations in this family admitting a rational integral is Zariski dense.

+On the one hand, for a very generic choice of parameters, the monodromy group of Gauss hypergeometric equation is Zariski dense in $\Aut(\mathbb P^1)$, see for instance \cite[Chapter 4, \S 5]{MR1453580}.
+On the other hand, in the case of transversely affine Riccati foliations the monodromy group is not Zariski dense (it must be a solvable subgroup of $\Aut(\mathbb P^1)$.
+Therefore for a very generic choice of parameters the foliation defined by $\omega$ is transversely projective, but not transversely affine.

-Since there are parameters for which the foliation is not transversely affine it follows that one cannot replace transversely projective by transversely affine in the conjecture proposed at the Introduction.
-Indeed, one can show that for the choice of parameters made above the foliations are birationally equivalent to fibrations by rational curves.
-We conclude that one cannot hope to replace transversely projective by transversely affine in the statement of Theorem \ref{T:main}.
+To conclude, we point out that for the choice of parameters made above the foliations are birationally equivalent to fibrations by rational curves.
+Hence one cannot hope to replace transversely projective by transversely affine in the statement of Theorem \ref{T:main}.